Meet our Authority members

 Dr Andy Greenfield

-A geneticist, Andy is Programme Leader at the Medical Research Council’s (MRC) research unit and Chair of their Ethical Review Committee.
+A geneticist and developmental biologist, Andy is a Programme Leader at the Medical Research Council’s (MRC) Harwell Institute.
 He started work as an Authority member on 9 November 2009 and his term runs until 31 December 2018.

 Yacoub is the Medical Director of the Assisted Conception Unit (ACU) at Guy’s and St Thomas’ Hospital and Director of their pre-implantation genetic diagnosis (PGD) programme.
 He became an Authority member on 1 April 2015 after working with us for a number of years on committees and initiatives, and his term continues 31 March 2018.